-The BAC TOE is instantiated during the application Pre-Personalization with the creation of the MF / DF required for the BAC configuration.
+The EAC TOE is instantiated during the application Pre-personalization with the creation of the MF / DF required for this configuration.

 In the use phase of the product, and for interoperability purposes, the MRTD will most likely support BAC, PACE and EAC.